-- A full review of SMSC/Curriculum plans undertaken with subject leaders embedding aspects within their own curriculum plans - During each term, Year 5 girls were offered four before-school sessions per week to sharpen skills and support development of comprehension, verbal reasoning, general maths, and non-verbal reasoning.
-These took place in focused groups, which were appropriate to the children's pace of learning.
-Given the need to support post-lockdown recovery, these sessions were provided free of charge - A strong focus was placed on identifying perceived and actual gaps in learning, and building confidence in their own ability for English and Maths by using CEM testing and teaching children individually, or in small, focused learning groups, to ensure optimum progress for all the girls - Reading recovery was put in place, where necessary, to aid phonic development and comprehension from Y1-6, and Y3-6 received high-quality specialist teaching sessions in the library, where discussion of novels improved higher-level reading skills further - We ran residential trips for all pupils in Prep with an additional trip for Year 3 - Higher profile of current affairs in Prep had a positive impact on pupil personal and social development - Introduction of additional digital learning resources in Century Tech and Little Wandle to support learning, particularly English and maths, across the school - One of the highlights of the year was the successful achievement and renewal of our Primary Science Quality Mark status.
-PSQM is recognised by Ofsted and other organisations in science education as an effective vehicle for whole school improvement in science - Recruitment of outstanding and inspiring teachers and support staff.
+- A full review of SMSC/Curriculum plans undertaken with subject leaders embedding aspects within their own curriculum plans - Introduced and embedded Little Wandle phonics and reading scheme throughout Lower School - During each term, Year 5 girls were offered four before-school sessions per week to sharpen skills and support development of comprehension, verbal reasoning, general maths, and non-verbal reasoning.
+These took place in focused groups, which were appropriate to the children's pace of learning. - A strong focus was placed on identifying perceived and actual gaps in learning, and building confidence in their own ability for English and Maths by using CEM testing and teaching children individually, or in small, focused learning groups, to ensure optimum progress for all the girls - Reading recovery was put in place, where necessary, to aid phonic development and comprehension from Y1-6, and Y3-6 received high-quality specialist teaching sessions in the library, where discussion of novels improved higher-level reading skills further - · Investment in additional resources to support rapid progress in reading in year 5 - · We ran residential trips for all pupils in Prep - · Higher profile of current affairs in Prep had a positive impact on pupil personal and social development - Further development of AI resources (Century Tech) and introduction of additional digital learning resources in SeeSaw to support learning, particularly English and maths, across the school - One of the highlights of the year was the successful achievement and renewal of our Primary Science Quality Mark status.
+PSQM is recognised by Ofsted and other organisations in science education as an effective vehicle for whole school improvement in science - · Recruitment of outstanding and inspiring teachers and support staff. - · Bronze certification for SEQM (Space education quality mark) demonstrating high standard of implementation